NEML2 2.1.0

 []

-# After the solve take the derivative of the total energy w.r.t. strain to get stress
+# after the solve take derivative of the total energy w.r.t. strain to get stress

 [stress]